Abhigyankrsingh/linux/Documentation/admin-guide/xfs.rst

 XFS is a high performance journaling filesystem which originated on the SGI IRIX platform.
-It is completely multi-threaded, can support large files and large filesystems, extended attributes, variable block sizes, is extent based, and makes extensive use of Btrees (directories, extents, free space) to aid both performance and scalability.
+It is completely multi-threaded, can support large files and large filesystems, extended attributes, variable block sizes are extent based and makes extensive use of Btrees (directories, extents, free space) to aid both performances and scalability.

 Refer to the documentation at https://xfs.wiki.kernel.org/